Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

       Settings for Image Morphometric Parameters for vegetation

 #.
-A warning appears that your vegetation fractions between the
+If you see a warning that appears that your vegetation fractions between the
-   morphology dataset and land cover dataset are large.
-You can ignore this for now since the land cover dataset also will change.
+   morphology dataset and land cover dataset are large, you can ignore this for now since the land cover dataset also will change.
 #.
 Repeat the same procedure for land cover as you did for buildings and vegetation but instead using the Land Cover
    Fraction (Point) plugin.
 Use **lc** as the *File prefix*
 #.
-Enter the meteorological file, Year etc. This should be the same as the first run you made.
+Enter the meteorological file (For Windows users: C:/Users/**your_user_name**/AppData/Roaming/QGIS/QGIS3/ profiles/default/python/plugins/UMEP/suewsmodel/Input/Kc_2011_data_60.txt), Year etc. This should be the same as the first run you made.
 #.
 Now you are ready to run the model.
 Click *Run*.
+#.
+Save your plots.
+Preferable you can zoom in on a couple of days for easier analysis later on.

 You are now familiar with the full capabilities of the Suews Simple plugin.
 Your next task is to